Current Missions: Microsatellites

 AISSAT-4

-Norway’s leadership in space-based maritime monitoring includes eight spacecraft spanning more than 15 years, all of which were developed with SFL.
+Norway’s leadership in space-based maritime monitoring includes nine spacecraft spanning more than 15 years, all of which were developed with SFL.